 You've heard the rhetoric that sugar is poison.
 Maybe you've even heard that sugar is an epidemic.
 You've decided to set aside sugar, but now what?
 Do we never enjoy sweetness again?
 Absolutely not, there are many 'best natural sweeteners out there that can be enjoyed and used to the fullest.

-Sweet stuff is not the problem, the problem is the ultra processed white sugar the permeates our foods and pantry shelves.
+The sweet stuff is not the problem, the problem is the ultra-processed white sugar that permeates our foods and pantry shelves.
 So what are the best natural sweeteners out there?
-Let’s take a look.
+Let's take a look.